 - signing a Statement of Commitment to these values

 Colleagues involved in procurement and commercial activities must do CIPS Ethical Procurement and Supply training annually.
-This helps colleagues to:
+This helps colleagues, in relation to both existing contracts and new procurement activities, to do the following:

 Our procurement process includes a mandatory exclusion question about complying with Section 54 of the Modern Slavery Act 2015.
 We apply proportionate quality criteria to mitigate the risk of price-focused competition and to obtain detail of prospective suppliers’ working practices, policies, and procedures.
+Where procurements are deemed to be high risk, enhanced activities will be undertaken at SQ stage, with suppliers being asked to provide specific self-declarations for each member of their supply chain.
 This is to help us to assess modern slavery and human trafficking risks during the procurement process.

-In line with Procurement Policy Note 06 / 20, we apply a minimum of 10% of the evaluation criteria to Social Value for all contract opportunities with a value of £10,000 and above.
+In line with Procurement Policy Note 06/20, we apply a minimum of 10% of the evaluation criteria to Social Value for all contract opportunities with a value of £10,000 and above and use this to address modern slavery concerns.
 This may include tender evaluation questions centred around a supplier’s approach to diversity and inclusion, employment standards, and ethical leadership.
 We make sure that any Social Value commitment made by successful suppliers are then reflected in the contract terms.

 We include performance indicators in supplier contracts so we can monitor progress against contractual commitments.
 These can include Social Value and training commitments, and obligations for suppliers to conduct supply chain analysis.